Alan12045/Alan12045/README.md

 }
 ```
 # 💫 About Me:
-Hola, Amigos!<br>I am a frist-year undergraduate student at the Army Institute of Technology Pune.
+Hola, Amigos!<br>I am a first-year undergraduate student at the Army Institute of Technology Pune.
 I am currently pursuing a B.E. degree in Information technology.
 I am passionate about coding, AI, Blockchain, UI/UX and Web Development.
 I am focussing on learning more about  C++ , java script, and React.
 In addition to my background, I am also a keen learner and enjoy exploring emerging technologies.
 I'm always excited to work with like-minded individuals to create innovative solutions.
 I look forward to collaborating, exchanging ideas, and collectively creating remarkable projects.
 /*
   ## 🙋‍♂️ Connect with me